-1. The restriction sites found in the process of inserting/removing restriction sites are filtered out if a
+Yes.
+The restriction sites found in the process of inserting/removing restriction sites are filtered

-2. Restriction sites are also sorted by their proximity to the Double Strand Break (DSB) point
+Restriction sites that pass the filtration are also sorted by the proximity to the Double Strand Break

 If the codon we wish to mutate has point mutations before and after the DSB, which arm would be

 If the number of point mutations on one side of the DSB is higher than the number of point mutations on

 another, then the side with the higher number of mutations will be chosen as the section to be mutated.

 If not, the algorithm first defines the sequence with the PAM site to be the mutated sequence, and if

 mutating the PAM sites is impossible, the algorithm will take the second sequence to design the CRISPR